vectordotdev/vector/docs/usage/configuration/sinks/tcp.md

   # The encoding format used to serialize the events before flushing.
   encoding = "json" # no default, one of: json, text encoding = "json" # no default, one of: json, text

+  # OPTIONAL - Buffer
+  [sinks.tcp.buffer]

+    # The buffer's type / location. `disk` buffers are persistent and will be retained between restarts.
+    type = "memory" # default, one of: memory, disk

+    # The behavior when the buffer becomes full.
+    when_full = "block" # default, one of: block, drop_newest

+    # Only relevant when `type` is `disk`.
+The maximum size of the buffer on the disk.
+    max_size = 104900000 # no default

+    # Only relevant when `type` is `memory`.
+The maximum number of events allowed in the buffer.
+    num_items = 500 # default
 ```
 {% endcode-tabs-item %}
 {% endcode-tabs %}